Patient Protection and Affordable Care Act - Human Resources at Ohio State

 These employees receive a notice of eligibility from the Office of Human Resources and may elect coverage under the Faculty and Staff Health Plans.
 The coverage is for medical and prescription only; it does not include dental or vision benefits.

+The Ohio State University Faculty and Staff Health Plans provide minimum essential coverage.
 An individual who was covered for at least one day during a month is considered to have had coverage for the entire month.

 When you return to The Ohio State University following your retirement from Ohio Public Employees Retirement System (OPERS), it is important that you understand the university’s policies, the impact of the ACA on your eligibility for medical coverage and your retirement system’s rules for reemployed retirees.